-NICK WALKER SENSEI, 7th dan, co-founder and senior instructor of the Aiki Arts Center, has been practicing and teaching Aikido for four decades.
+NICK WALKER SENSEI, 7th dan, co-founder and senior instructor of the Aiki Arts Center, has been practicing and teaching Aikido for over four decades.
 Nick Sensei’s approach to the art draws upon many years of training in several styles of Aikido and a variety of other transformative disciplines and practices, including zen, physical theatre, and somatic psychology.

 AZZIA WALKER SENSEI, 4th dan, is co-founder and manager of the Aiki Arts Center, and the instructor for our Friday evening classes.